loftwah/downscope/src/pages/chapter-five.md

 "The very same.
 Apparently they're a prime target for quantum computing attacks."

-Their shared moment of quiet commiseration was interrupted by a notification on Jules's laptop—a calendar alert for the Aether weekly architecture sync.
-He made his excuses to Connor and returned to his desk, gathering his notes for the meeting.
-As he prepared to join the Zoom call, he glanced toward Derek's office, where the newly minted Head of Product was gesturing animatedly during what appeared to be an executive call, wholly oblivious to the chaos he'd just created for his team.
+Their shared moment of quiet commiseration was interrupted by a notification on Jules's laptop: a calendar alert for the Aether weekly architecture sync.
+He made his excuses to Connor and prepared to join the next Zoom call, gathering his notes.
+As he waited for the Aether sync to start, he saw Derek's Slack status switch to "In a meeting 📞 - Executing Vision!" complete with a rocket emoji, wholly oblivious to the chaos he'd just created for his team.

 The Aether sync offered a stark contrast to the dysfunction Jules had just witnessed.
-Efficient, focused, technically precise contributions from each team member.
+Efficient, focused, technically precise contributions from each team member joining from their respective remote locations.
 Max sharing vector database metrics, Sarah outlining endpoint response time improvements, Eli presenting a new approach to data ingestion.
 No grandstanding, no unnecessary abstractions, no politics disguised as technical guidance.
 Just engineers solving real problems with clear-eyed pragmatism.

 As Jules presented his authentication system updates, he felt the comforting certainty that he was finally in the right place, contributing to a project that mattered in an environment that valued substance over performance.
-The human damage Derek was causing to Team Catalyst remained concerning, but Jules's primary responsibility now lay with Aether—one of the few projects at Innovate Solutions that seemed to be navigating the chaotic corporate waters with a clear direction and purpose.
+The human damage Derek was causing to Team Catalyst remained concerning, but Jules's primary responsibility now lay with Aether, one of the few projects at Innovate Solutions that seemed to be navigating the chaotic corporate waters with a clear direction and purpose, even in their dispersed, remote reality.

 ## 2. MYSTERIOUS SUMMONS